C4Terina/Adjustable-alarm-clock-with-arduino/README.md

-# Adjustable-alarm-clock-with-arduino
+# Adjustable countdown
-An adjustable alarm clock with an LCD display, buzzer and leds for my embedded systems lab
+An adjustable countdown alarm with a LCD display, buzzer and leds for my embedded systems lab

 ## Hardware requirements
 * Arduino Uno